sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - The data must be in encoded form in secrets.
 Screts are encoded but not encrypyted:

-- Do not check in secret objects to SCM along the code:
+- Do not check in secret objects to SCM along with the code:

 encrypt ETCD data at rest